Director, School of Public Policy and Urban Affairs; Professor of Public Policy and Civil and Environmental Engineering

 University of Illinois, Urbana-Champaign

-Matthias Ruth, interim director of the School of Public Policy and Urban Affairs, is a professor of public policy and urban affairs and civil and environmental engineering.
+Matthias Ruth, director of the School of Public Policy and Urban Affairs, is a professor of public policy and urban affairs and civil and environmental engineering.
 Prior to Northeastern, Professor Ruth was at the University of Maryland where he was the Roy F. Weston Chair in Natural Economics, director of the Center for Integrative Environmental Research at the Division of Research, director of the Environmental Policy Program at the School of Public Policy, and co-director of the Engineering and Public Policy Program.
 His research focuses on dynamic modeling of natural resource use, industrial and infrastructure systems analysis, and environmental economics and policy.
 His theoretical work heavily draws on concepts from engineering, economics and ecology, while his applied research utilizes methods of non-linear dynamic modeling as well as adaptive and anticipatory management.
 Applications of his work cover the full spectrum from local to regional, to national and global environmental challenges, as well as the investment and policy opportunities these challenges present.

 Professor Ruth has published 12 books and over 120 papers and book chapters in the scientific literature.
 He is a founder of Ecological Economics, serves on the boards of numerous journals and scientific organizations, is a founding co-editor in chief of the international science journal Urban Climate, and collaborates extensively with scientists and policy makers worldwide.
 Recent publications include Distributional Impacts of Climate Change: Social and Economic Implications and Dynamic Modeling of Diseases and Pest.